-Dr. Newton Miller is an Assistant Professor in the College of Education at Ashford University.
+Dr. Newton Miller is the Undergraduate Department Chair and Program Chair of the Bachelor of Arts in Education Studies as well as the Bachelor of Arts in English Language Learner Studies in the College of Education at Ashford University.
 He earned his Bachelor of Arts in Mathematics from Cheyney University, a Master of Science in Mathematics from Liberty University, a Master of Education in Educational Leadership from York College, and a Doctorate in Education Administration from Capella University.
 Read his full bio.

 Teach to the world.
 With your Bachelor of Arts in English Language Learner Studies degree earned online from Ashford University, you demonstrate your readiness to provide businesses and individuals with adult language instruction.

 The Bachelor of Arts in English Language Learner Studies focuses on addressing the needs of those for whom English is not the first language.
 This degree provides you with the tools you need to perform in multiple teaching contexts, including multi-lingual classrooms and immersion settings.
 Many education professionals find that English Language Learner Studies make an excellent subject for their undergraduate work, in preparation for earning an advanced degree.
 This degree is not intended to teach English to speakers of other languages; it is designed for students who currently are teaching, or who wish to teach, English language learners.